kyma-project/busola/docs/extensibility/display-section.md

 ### ConditionList

-Condition List widget render the conditions as expandable list with condition details.
+Condition List widget renders the conditions as expandable list with condition details.

 #### Example